-I own an ice cream maker.
-And it’s a decent brand, not too huge, which is what people often complain about: that your output is a gallon of same flavour ice cream at a time.
+I own an ice cream maker, a decent brand.
+It's not too huge, which is what people often complain about: that your output is a gallon of same flavour ice cream at a time.
 Mine makes about two pints which is reasonable.

 You hack at the ice blocks with a knife, thus scratching the steel, thus making it even more grasping.
 You try to paddle the chipped ice blocks but the paddle makes just one ‘you gotta be kidding me’ noise and dies.
 The ice is delicious but there’s no cream factor.

 I didn’t believe it would be successful but it was.
 I worried that my ripple element wouldn’t work but it does.
-It’s sourced from Nigella Lawson’s Home Kitchen, featuring there as an ‘embarrassingly simple no-churn ice cream’ – and that it is.
+As Nigella herself describes it, the method delivers an ‘embarrassingly simple no-churn ice cream’ – and that it is.